aveaustin/Data-Visualization-Portfolio/critique-by-design.md

 # Final Visualizations

-From here, I implemented the sketch into Tableua, and included a graphic of the spending as a percent of GDP.
+From here, I implemented the sketch into Tableau, and included a graphic of the spending as a percent of GDP.
 I feel like both of these visualizations belonged in the tweet from the St. Louis Federal Reserve Bank to paint a clear picture.
+My visualization includes the data without a dual-axis, and also includes the sum of the bottom five countries to compare with the United States.

 The first visualization is the military expenditures of the top six countries: